Gopi-krish3/django_ml_project/README.md

-the repo is a django project.
-The project has been created to initialized for readymade project.
+The project is a combination of django and machine learning.
+It involves training of a random forest classifies model that has been trained on titanic dataset.
+The trained model involves predicting the probability of surviving of a person in titanic ship accident of 1912.
+The values may or may not be accurate.
+Mainly the accuracy rate of model is achieved to 83%.